raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_cs11_list.md

 ---
 title: "SwiftUI #11.
-Building lists"
+Building Lists"
 description: "In this chapter, we will delve deep into the world of Lists in SwiftUI, exploring the various features and capabilities of this important component.
 We will cover the basics of what a List is and how it works, the different types of modifiers you can use to customize your lists, how to create sections with headers and footers, and more."
 date: 2023-02-07
 categories: ["SwiftUI"]